Spatio-Temporal-Lab/SElfStar/README.md

 ***
 Based on the erasing method of ***Elf***, we improved it to get the ***ElfStar*** method.
-Compared with the ***Elf*** algorithm, the compression radio has been significantly improved.
+Compared with the ***Elf*** algorithm, the compression ratio has been significantly improved.
 In addition, ***SElfStar*** suitable for streaming scenarios is also given.

 ## ElfStar & SElfStar feature